-Calico Spanish Homeschool and Risas y Sonrisas Homeschool are both programs of similar length designed by experienced elementary-level Spanish teachers.
+Calico Spanish Stories Online and Risas y Sonrisas are both programs of similar length designed by experienced elementary-level Spanish teachers.
 Both programs help very young children learn Spanish with a full range of fun supplementary materials, including activity books and music.
 Both include connections that aid in early literacy and some math skills.

-Beyond these similarities, we note a number of differences that will help you make the best choice for your family’s Spanish learning journey.
-Calico Spanish Homeschool is a video story-based curriculum that can easily be implemented by families with little to no prior Spanish knowledge.
-The Video Stories that are the core of Calico Spanish Homeschool are based on the way research says children acquire language: through comprehensible input and interaction presented in achievable chunks.
+Beyond these similarities, we note a number of differences that will help you make the best choice for the young Spanish learners in your life.
+Calico Spanish Stories Online is a video story-based curriculum that can easily be implemented by leaders with little to no prior Spanish knowledge.
+The Video Stories that are the core of Calico Spanish Stories Online are based on the way research says children acquire language: through comprehensible input and interaction presented in achievable chunks.
 Our program, including all music, activity sheets, input, and suggested practice activities, focuses on meaningful language use above explicit grammar instruction and discrete vocabulary worksheets that have almost no useful application at the early elementary level.

-Parents who don’t speak Spanish have limited options for helping their young children effectively acquire real-world Spanish speaking skills at home.
-Doing so requires a program with enough support and explanation so at least the parent/guide can know exactly what is going on, but also requires language presented in a meaningful context for children to comprehend and acquire naturally without distracting explanation or translation.
-Calico Spanish Homeschool was designed specifically so that parents who have no prior Spanish knowledge can effectively create a Spanish learning experience in their home.
-Such families will find it more difficult to see success with their children using Risas y Sonrisas.
+Teachers and parents who don’t speak Spanish have limited options for helping young children effectively acquire real-world Spanish speaking skills.
+Doing so requires a program with enough support and explanation so at least the leader can know exactly what is going on, but also requires language presented in a meaningful context for children to comprehend and acquire naturally without distracting explanation or translation.
+Calico Spanish Stories Online was designed specifically so that teachers and parents who have no prior Spanish knowledge can effectively create a Spanish learning experience in any learning context.
+Such leaders will find it more difficult to see success with children using Risas y Sonrisas.

 The research is clear: for general learning, children learn best in specific ways, including through play, music, and storytelling.
 For language learning, children need to receive messages in a meaningful context that they will pay attention to and comprehend.
 Language teaching methods that employ this principle in their design are called comprehensible input methods.
 Instead of using comprehensible input, Risas y Sonrisas emphasizes explanation and drill-type exercises at a speed we can only call dizzying in its expectations.
 Expecting young children to acquire the amount of grammar and vocabulary outlined in their scope and sequence is unachievable in light of prevailing research on language learning.

-Instead of tagging cultural notes onto the curriculum, Calico Spanish Homeschool offers 4-5 Culture Capsules per level, each directly related to the curriculum’s language goals.
-These separate lessons offer a unique opportunity for parents to explore particular aspects of culture that directly relate to the curriculum’s language content, and then compare those aspects to the family’s own cultural perspectives and practices.
+Instead of tagging cultural notes onto the curriculum, Calico Spanish Stories Online offers 4-5 Culture Capsules per level, each explicitly connected to the curriculum’s language goals.
+These separate lessons offer a unique opportunity for learners to explore particular aspects of culture that directly relate to the curriculum’s language content, and then compare those aspects to the child’s own cultural perspectives and practices.
 Each Capsule ends with a standards-based language task fulfilling national standards in intercultural competence.

-Calico Spanish Homeschool and Risas y Sonrisas both offer a Spanish learning experience for young children learning at home.
-Families who wish to focus on grammar exercises with literate children will find more of this type of support in Risas y Sonrisas Homeschool, though we caution that research shows this focus will not support a child’s gains in speaking ability.
-For families who are less concerned with a grammar focus but want their children to acquire language in meaningful contexts that they can use in real-world interactions, in a system with full support in the absence of a Spanish speaker, Calico Spanish Homeschool is the clear choice.
+Calico Spanish Stories Online and Risas y Sonrisas both offer a Spanish learning experience for young children that can be implemented in a variety of learning situations.
+Teachers who wish to focus on grammar exercises with literate children will find more of this type of support in Risas y Sonrisas, though we caution that research shows this focus will not support a child’s gains in speaking ability.
+For those who are less concerned with a grammar focus but want children to acquire language in meaningful contexts that they can use in real-world interactions, in a system with full support in the absence of a Spanish speaker, Calico Spanish Stories Online is the clear choice.

-Calico Spanish Homeschool and Rosetta Stone Homeschool are both immersion-style, computer-based programs designed for families who may not speak Spanish but want to enable their children to learn Spanish at home.
+Calico Spanish Stories Online and Rosetta Stone are both immersion-style, computer-based programs designed for learners who may not have a Spanish-speaking teacher and need flexibility.

-Beyond these similarities, we have identified several differences that will help you choose the right product for your family.
-Calico Spanish offers content that engages young children in fun stories and deep culture concepts while supporting your family with child-friendly, updated content and format.
+Beyond these similarities, we have identified several differences that will help you choose the right product for your learners.
+Calico Spanish offers content that engages young children in fun stories and deep culture concepts while supporting you with child-friendly, updated content and format.

 Rosetta Stone is skillfully built on the assumption that people learn a second language the same way they acquired their first, by experiencing language input, making assumptions about that input, and correcting or confirming those assumptions based on more input.
 It’s possible that this is what actually happens in formal language learning, but this is highly contested.
 That is, experts are not at all sure that this is the most effective or efficient way to help students learn language in formal study.
 This method usually tries to completely eliminate English translation and doesn’t organize content based on what language learners will most likely need or want to talk about in the real world.

 At Calico Spanish, we believe that the best way for young children to learn language is to be exposed to messages they can and want to understand in Spanish, and so in our core content, the Video Stories and songs, children will not encounter any English translation.
-On the other hand, we also enable you as the parent to understand everything that is happening in the content by providing you with English translations for every Video Story and song in the Teacher’s Guides.
-These guides also help you answer questions about language use for yourself and your children as you wish, as well as providing many ways for you to follow up the video content with interactions and games you all can understand and participate in.
+On the other hand, we also enable teachers and parents to understand everything that is happening in the content by providing you with English translations for every Video Story and song in the Teacher’s Guides.
+These guides also help you answer questions about language use for yourself and your learners as you wish, as well as providing many ways for you to follow up the video content with interactions and games you all can understand and participate in.

-Whereas Rosetta Stone has taken the content they developed for adult language learners and repackaged it as a program for homeschooled learners to use independently, Calico Spanish is built on child-friendly content and provides you as the parent with everything you need to facilitate and participate in the learning.
+Whereas Rosetta Stone has taken the content they developed for adult language learners and repackaged it as a program for children to use independently, Calico Spanish Stories Online is built on child-friendly content and provides you with everything you need to facilitate and participate in the learning.

 Rosetta Stone claims, for example, that children will work independently and eventually move to “advanced” skills like discussing government.
 The American Council on the Teaching of Foreign Languages, however, argues that learners cannot achieve advanced proficiency in another language without an immersion experience in that language, such as in a study abroad program.
 In Calico Spanish, the goals of every lesson are focused on what a child wants and needs to communicate with others at levels they can achieve.

-At Calico Spanish, we believe it is a myth that an effective home language learning program can have as one of its primary goals that the child work as much as possible independent of contact with other people and without the parent’s help and facilitation.
+At Calico Spanish, we believe it is a myth that an effective language learning program can have as one of its primary goals that the child work as much as possible independent of contact with other people and without any help or facilitation.

 Calico Spanish has its proverbial fingers in exactly one pie: helping young children experience Spanish in a way that enables them to communicate in the real world.
 Our curriculum developers are committed to keep the content free of error and up-to-date.
 We are continually improving and updating our programs with added features that help children learn Spanish

-From the first lesson in Calico Spanish, children and their families explore deep cultural content together, asking questions that open their eyes to the different ways people think about the world around them.
-You will help your children move through 4-5 Culture Capsules per level and discover fascinating new perspectives.
+From the first lesson in Calico Spanish Stories Online, children explore deep cultural content together, asking questions that open their eyes to the different ways people think about the world around them.
+You will help your learners move through 4-5 Culture Capsules per level and discover fascinating new perspectives.
 Each Capsule ends with a Spanish language objective that supports national standards.

-Calico Spanish Homeschool and Rosetta Stone Homeschool both enable children to experience an immersion-style, English-free Spanish program via a computer application.
-Families looking for a program their older children can use without much parental guidance should look into Rosetta Stone.
-Parents who want to help their children through a program filled with content designed for young children learning Spanish should choose Calico Spanish Homeschool.
+Calico Spanish Stories Online and Rosetta Stone both enable children to experience an immersion-style, English-free Spanish program via a computer application.
+In situations where older children need a program they can use without much guidance, you should look into Rosetta Stone.
+Parents who want to help their children through a program filled with content designed for young children learning Spanish should choose Calico Spanish Stories Online.

-Calico Spanish Homeschool and Duolingo are both digital applications that help children explore the Spanish language.
-Beyond this basic similarity, however, we note several major differences that will help you choose the best product for your family.
+Calico Spanish Stories Online and Duolingo are both digital applications that help children explore the Spanish language.
+Beyond this basic similarity, however, we note several major differences that will help you choose the best product for your learners.

 Duolingo was launched as a mobile application in which people translate phrases from English into the target language.
 Recently, Duolingo added its “Bots” function in which learners “chat” with Siri-style bots.
-In contrast, Calico Spanish Homeschool includes step-by-step lesson plans in the Teacher’s Guide section of the online account, engaging Video Stories, flash cards with all vocabulary, 2-3 Activity Sheets supporting each lesson, fun song videos sung by a native speaker, 4-5 Culture Capsules per Level, games, write-on posters, and 3-4 Storybooks per Level to read together or with the accompanying audio recording.
+In contrast, Calico Spanish Stories Online includes step-by-step lesson plans, engaging Video Stories, flash cards with all vocabulary, 2-3 Activity Sheets supporting each lesson, fun song videos sung by native speakers, 4-5 Culture Capsules per Level, games, write-on posters, and 3-4 Storybooks per Level to read together or with the accompanying audio recording.